sevenlabs-hq/carbon/README.md

 ### Datasources

 A consumable datasource that will provide updates to the pipeline.
-These can either be `AccountUpdate`s, `TransactionUpdate`s or `AccountDeletion`s.
+These can either be `AccountUpdate`, `TransactionUpdate` or `AccountDeletion`.

 ### Pipes